-Possession of weapons offences prior to the quarterly bulletin for the year to March 2013, were included within the 'Violence against the person' category.
-Following changes to the presentation of classifications used in the presentation of police recorded crime, a new category of possession of weapons offences is included within 'Other crimes against society'.
-These offences relate to licensing and ownership of weapons, i.e. where there was no violence involved at the time of the offence.
+Possession of weapons offences prior to the quarterly bulletin for the year ending March 2013, were included within the "violence against the person" category.
+Following changes to the presentation of classifications used in the presentation of police recorded crime, a new category of possession of weapons offences is included within "other crimes against society".
+These offences relate to licensing and ownership of weapons, that is, where there was no violence involved at the time of the offence.
 Any circumstances in which a weapon has been used against a victim would be covered by other relevant victim-based offences.